javierchuaby/tp/docs/UserGuide.md

 ### Switching between lists : `switch`

 Switches between different attendance lists, such as separate training days or event rosters.
-The starting list is named `addressbook'.
+The starting list is named `clubtrack`.

 **Format:**
 `switch NAME_OF_LIST`